ouchitaikoproject/OuchiTaikoProject/README.md

 **Install Threaded Inserts into Metal Ka Plates:**

 5. Using a hammer, gently tap **4 × M3×3mm threaded inserts** into the Ka metal plates (2 inserts per Ka plate).
 Tap until flush with the metal surface.

-**Note:** The metal plates will be sandwiched between the rubber grommets and wood during Step E5.
-The 2 Don plates do not need threaded inserts - their sensors will mount directly to the wood in Step D8.
+5. The 2 Don plates do not need threaded inserts installed into the metal plate - their sensor housings will mount directly to the wood that's exposed by a large cutout - explained in Step D8.

+**Note:** These metal plates cutouts  will be sandwiched ***between*** the rubber grommets and wood during Step E5.

 ---